j3k0/cordova-plugin-purchase/doc/troubleshooting.md

 It is best to search for the old `BILLING_KEY` and change the `BILLING_KEY` with the new `BILLING_KEY`.
 This should fix all problems.

 See: https://github.com/j3k0/cordova-plugin-purchase/issues/76#issuecomment-407454342

+#### Android - "error:0c0000b1:ASN.1 encoding routines:OPENSSL_internal:TOO_LONG"

+If you see this error in your adb logcat output, it means the billing key is not set correctly (for some reasons this makes openssl crash).